bbchallenge/bbchallenge/src/routes/method.md

 </div>
 </div>

-Each machine (i.e. node of the tree) is simulated until either:
+Each machine is simulated until either:

 1. [time or space limits](#time-and-space-limits) are met
 2. the machine exceeds BB(4) = 107 time steps while having visited only 4 states out of 5